Patrons in gay club shooting hit gunman with his own weapon | KRDO

 Associated Press

-He was one of at least two customers who police and city officials credit with stopping the gunman and limiting the bloodshed in Saturday night’s shooting at Club Q. The violence pierced the cozy confines of an entertainment venue that has long been a cherished safe spot for the LGBTQ community in the conservative-leaning city.
+That customer was one of at least two whom police and city officials credit with stopping the gunman and limiting the bloodshed in Saturday night’s shooting at Club Q. The violence pierced the cozy confines of an entertainment venue that has long been a cherished safe spot for the LGBTQ community in the conservative-leaning city.

 “Had that individual not intervened this could have been exponentially more tragic,” Colorado Springs Mayor John Suthers told The Associated Press.

+“It’s an incredible act of heroism,” the mayor said Monday on NBC’s “Today.”

-Police identified the alleged gunman as 22-year-old Anderson Lee Aldrich, who was in custody and being treated for injuries.
+Police identified the suspected gunman as 22-year-old Anderson Lee Aldrich, who was in custody and being treated for injuries.

 A law enforcement official said the suspect used an AR-15-style semiautomatic weapon in the attack, but a handgun and additional ammunition magazines also were recovered.
 The official could not discuss details of the investigation publicly and spoke to The Associated Press on condition of anonymity.